 7. Unfortunately, #7 is non-news.
 It's something that should have been changed but wasn't.
 The amendments do nothing to do away with Canada's unique "official marks", superpower marks that trump regular trademarks and that are available to any university or any public authority.
 These official marks not only trump regular trademarks, but they also confer protection that is not limited to specific goods and services, as is the case of regular trademarks.
 And such marks don't expire and cannot be canceled even if the entity that owns them has no further interest in the mark.
 Why universities and government entities should be allowed to hold hostage business owners who come up with brands that have nothing to do with education or the functions of these government bodies, is beyond me.
 If anything, I would really like the amended Trademark Act to strip away the right of universities and public authorities to disregard the usual provisions of the trademark system.

 I have long been saying that the cost of trademarking is irrelevant.

 If your business makes it, your investment in protecting your brand will probably be your best investment ever.
 If your brand flops, then a dollar spent on trademarking would be a dollar too much.

-On a grand scheme of things, saving a few hundred dollars on your trademark application should NOT be the reason for your decision to trademark or not trademark your brand.
+In the grand scheme of things, saving a few hundred dollars on your trademark application should NOT be the reason for your decision to trademark or not trademark your brand.
 If you're a responsible business owner, you owe it to your business to protect its brand.

-But having said that, now may be the perfect time to go for registration of your trademarks—before the government fees skyrocket and the term of protection is shortened.
+But having said that now may be the perfect time to go for registration of your trademarks before the government fees skyrocket and the term of protection is shortened.